jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 If I'm reading out loud to non-techies, I might just say "We count how many of each kind of card there are in this hand."

 The point is, rather than a literal reading of the code, I think about what the code means and verbalize my understanding.
 This verbalization is adjusted according to how I think it will be best received by whomever is listening at the moment.

+Listening to myself just now helped me find another refactoring.
+This happens to me quite often.
+I think it has to do with using two different channels of sensory input: the visual alongside the aural.
+When I _hear_ something that doesn't quite match what I'm _seeing_, it tells me there might be something off in the code.

 ### Getting on the same page